smastrom/tw-variables/README.md

 <br />

-## Usage - PostCSS
+## Import - PostCSS

-You can use this package in conjunction with `postcss-jit-props` to strip unused variables from the final CSS.
+You can use this package in conjunction with [postcss-jit-props](https://github.com/GoogleChromeLabs/postcss-jit-props) to strip unused variables from the final CSS:

 ```bash
 pnpm add -D postcss postcss-jit-props